Air Iceland Connect: Increased international service

+Discontinuation of brand

-On 9 March 2021, Icelandair Group announced that Air Iceland Connect is to merge its sales operations with Icelandair by uniting domestic and international services from 16 March 2021 and continuing the current flight operations under the Icelandair brand.
-The company Air Iceland Connect continues to operate domestic flights under its own legal responsibility but using the Icelandair brand.
+On 9 March 2021, Icelandair Group announced that Air Iceland Connect is to merge its sales operations with Icelandair by uniting domestic and international brands from 16 March 2021 and continuing the current flight operations under the Icelandair brand.
+The company Air Iceland Connect continues to operate domestic flights under its own Air Operator's Certificate and legal responsibility but using the Icelandair brand.

 Destinations

-Air Iceland Connect operated to the following destinations under its own name, before its operations were integrated with Icelandair's in March 2021.
+Air Iceland Connect operated to the following destinations under its own name, before the brand was integrated with Icelandair in March 2021.

 Codeshare agreements

 Air Iceland Connect had codeshare agreements on flights to the Faroe Islands operated by Atlantic Airways, as well as on services to Grímsey, Thorshofn, Vopnafjörður and Nerlerit Inaat Airport operated by Norlandair.